rbp0902/JavaScript-Projects/README.md

 Identify the main features of jQuery.

-There are some small projects I made using JavaScript as follows:
+There are some small projects I made using JavaScript as follows: Pizza Menu, Tic-Tac-Toe Game, Calculator,
-Pizza Menu
-Tic-Tac-Toe Game
-Calculator

 Pizza Menu
 This project is a menu used to order pizza with a various selection of toppings.
 It then takes the input information and calculates a price for the order.